A2X imports the order and transaction data from Shopify and maps it into accounting transactions in your accounting system.

 When configuring your mapping for taxes there are two main approaches.
 One approach is you can consider the tax amounts part of a gross sale amount, and map them to sales at the same tax rate that you chose for your sales.
 In this approach your accounting system will split the sales and tax amounts for you.
 The other approach is to separate the tax collected into a liability account, such as 'sales tax collected' - this approach is more common in the US.
 We recommend you consult with your accountant or tax adviser when setting up your tax rates and tax handling in A2X.

 These are amounts applied to the orders as promotions.
-Discounts can be applied to an order as a whole, an order's shipments or to specific line items in an order.
+Discounts can be applied to an order as a whole or to specific line items in an order.

 A2X will group discounts in the same way it groups sales.
 This will allow you to account for them as part of sales (giving you a total revenue that is net of discounts) or you treat them as a separate line item so that your total revenue is the total gross amount including any discounts.

-- Refund - amounts refunded to the customer, often due to a return
+Refund - amounts refunded to the customer, often in relation to a return

-- RefundAdjustment - amounts refunded to the customer, often not due to a return, though this varies.
+RefundAdjustment - amounts refunded to the customer, for a variety of reasons